chicagopcdc/gearbox-matching/doc/eligibility-criteria-transform.md

-# GEARBOx study criteria transformation for the creation of match conditions
+# GEARBOx match condition transformation and database representation

-This document describes the transformation of study criteria from information extracted from
-<href> clinicaltrials.gov </href> to their representation in the GEARBOx backend database.
+This document describes the method of representing match condition criteria in the GEARBOx backend database and how those criteria are represented in the match condition json that is returned to the front end application by the match-condition endpoint.

 <details>
   <summary>